BioColLab/SCREEN/README.md

 To install HHblits and download uniclust30_2018_08(http://wwwuser.gwdg.de/~compbiol/uniclust/2018_08/uniclust30_2018_08_hhsuite.tar.gz) for HHblits, please refer to https://github.com/soedinglab/hh-suite.
 Set the absolute paths of HHBLITS and uniclust30_2018_08 databases in the script "feature_extract.py".

-** Install DSSP for extracting SS (Secondary structure) profiles.
+** Install DSSP for extracting SS (Secondary structure) profiles!
 Set the absolute path of dssp in the script "feature_extract.py".

 Note: Difference versions of blast+, HHblits and their databases may result in slightly different PSSM and HMM profiles, leading to slight different predictions.
 Typical download databases and install bioinformatics tools time on a "normal" desktop computer is 10 hours.